ansible-community/community-website/posts/archive/getting-started-with-ansible.utils-collection-for-playbook-creators-part-2.md

 ![utils blog 2 image one](/images/posts/archive/utils-blog-one.png)

 Lets check running configuration and operation state data related to BGP.

 ![utils blog 2 image two](/images/posts/archive/utils-blog-two.jpeg)

-Let\'s check the CSRv1 node.
-Lets execute command **show running-config
+Let's check the CSRv1 node.
+Lets execute command `show running-config | section bgp`.
-\| section bgp**.
 As you can see it has two neighbors configured, where both of them have the same Remote AS, so they are IBGP neighbors.
 The neighbors are activated and soft reconfiguration inbound is enabled on them.
 This node also advertises three networks.

-Now let\'s execute the command **show bgp summary**.
+Now let's execute the command `show bgp summary`.

 ![utils blog 2 image three](/images/posts/archive/utils-blog-three.png)